CodeIncHQ/Mailer/README.md

 # Mailer library

-:warning: This library is quite old and should be modified soon
+:warning: The library is being rewritten and should not be used until further notice

 ## Usage